tomlqc/about-quantum/source/stories/complements/bell.rst

 .. include:: ../../qutex.rst

-The Bell inequalities describe a way to prove the validity of Quantum Mechanics and to rule out any kind of Hidden Variable Theory that would preserve locality and realism, as described in :ref:`stories/background/EPR_experiments:EPR Experiments`.
+The Bell inequalities describe a way to prove the validity of Quantum Mechanics and to rule out any kind of hidden variable theory that would preserve locality and realism, as described in :ref:`stories/background/EPR_experiments:EPR Experiments`.

 The are several forms of these inequalities.
 Here we will illustrate the CHSH inequality.